exploids/plantuml-from-source/README.md

 # PlantUML from source

-A simple Gradle plugin that generates PlantUML class diagrams from java source files.
+A simple Gradle plugin that generates PlantUML class diagrams from Java source files.
 It uses [QDox](https://github.com/paul-hammant/qdox) to parse the source files.

 This plugin is **not ready for production**.